simonpenel/thirdkind/README.md

 https://raw.githubusercontent.com/simonpenel/thirdkind/9eb47ce644998164ff56cc68eb765c0c8a24d389/output_examples/thirdkind_fl_example.svg

-multiple gene trees with redundant transfers.
-Display only 1 gene tree and the transfers, in red,  according to the abundance of the transfer:
+multiple gene trees reconciliation with redundant transfers.
+Display only 1 gene tree and the transfers in red with an opacity according to the abundance of the transfer:

 https://raw.githubusercontent.com/simonpenel/thirdkind/70a7a11aa89eda61926c5cabf221f47bb44e3409/output_examples/thirdkind_example2.svg